-All signs shall be planned and designed to meet Village requirements, which shall be subject to ZBA/Plan Commission review and approval as part of site plan review process.
+All signs shall be planned and designed to meet Village requirements, and shall comply with the Village of Antioch Street Graphics Ordinance. which shall be subject to ZBA/Plan Commission review and approval as part of site plan review process.